SaumyaVyas7/XTern/README.md

 Design a function to train your model and pickle it.
 Train and test your model.
 Submit any training, testing and model selection visuals or metrics.
 Upload your work to GitHub and link the repository, make sure it is public.

+### =>
+### Data Preparation:

+I began by loading the data using Pandas and examined its structure.
+Recognizing that most columns contained categorical values, I realized the need for encoding these categorical values into numerical form.
+Employed the Label Encoder from Scikit-Learn to perform this numerical encoding for each categorical column.
+The dataset was then split into training and testing sets using an 80/20 split with train_test_split.

+### Model Selection:

+Considering the task required classification into multiple classes (representing different orders), I opted for the Random Forest Classifier.
+The Random Forest model was chosen because it introduces randomness, reducing variance and the risk of overfitting.

+### Model Training and Testing:

+I fit the Random Forest model using the training data, both X_train and y_train.
+The model's performance was assessed by evaluating its accuracy on both the training and testing datasets using the score() method.

+### Model Saving:

+The trained Random Forest model was saved using Pickle, providing a means for future use.

+### Results and Visualizations:

+The trained model achieved a train accuracy of 0.75 and a test accuracy of 0.67, indicating its classification performance.
+I generated a confusion matrix to assess the model's performance.

 (10%) Given the work required to bring a solution like this to maturity and its performance, what considerations would you make to determine if this is a suitable course of action?

+### =>
+### I would first evaluate the necessity of collecting data related to a student's major, academic year, university, and the time they place their food order.
+These variables, with the exception of the order time, may not appear to have a direct correlation with food preferences.
+They could, however, be valuable for other purposes, like identifying peak times for the food truck at specific universities.
+I would explore alternative data points that could better reflect a student's food preferences.

+### Furthermore, I would prioritize preventing bias in my dataset and aim to cater to a diverse audience.
+This would involve implementing measures to ensure a fair and representative sample of students' food preferences, thereby avoiding any skewed or unbalanced data.

 Resources